endatabas/endb-book/src/reference/monitoring.md

 ## Metrics

 Endb exposes a number of metrics to the Prometheus endpoint and OpenTelemetry.
-These can be useful in debugging performance of applications which use Endb as a database.
+These can be useful in debugging performance of applications connected to Endb.

 ### Histograms